benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

 Is it possible to learn about algorithms through writing poetry about wealth inequality?
 How about exploring the issue of social media use via sculptures built using cybersecurity tools and concepts?
-Furthermore, is it possible to design an assessment task which encourages deep technical work and honest cultural reflection, while still producing a genuinely interesting creative outcome?
+Is it possible to design an assessment task which encourages deep technical work and honest cultural reflection, while still producing a genuinely interesting creative outcome?

-This workshop will bring together folks from all points of the code/creativity/culture compass to design a _real_ assessment task for the **c/c/c studio** creative code outreach program.
+This workshop brings together folks from all points of the code/creativity/culture compass to design a _real_ assessment task for the **c/c/c studio** creative computing outreach program.
 In fact, it _needs_ a diverse range of voices to work properly.
 So if you've got thoughts and ideas about CS/Engineering curriculum design, the arts, and life within the socio-technical assemblage of our present age, then come along and have your say!

 This workshop is part of the [CoDesign Culture Lab](https://cecs.anu.edu.au/events/event-series/codesign-culture-lab).
 If